tripack45/VG101_SU16-15/RC Manualscript/rc4.md

 So basically, to set up the C environment is to the following 2 things:

 1. You need a text editor to edit text file.
-2. You need a compiler so when you are editing, use it to compile the file.
+2. You need a compiler so when you are done editing, use it to compile the file.

 So you just pick one editor from a bunch of choices, then install the compiler.
 Then you are good.